-- 85. For each substantially separate issue at a general meeting, a separate resolution is proposed by the chairman of that meeting.
-"Bundling" of resolutions is avoided unless the resolutions are interdependent and linked forming one significant proposal, in which case the reasons and material implications will be set out in the notice of meeting. - 86.
-The chairman of the Board, of the audit committee, remuneration committee or other committees (as appropriate), or in their absence, their appointed delegate, shall attend the annual general meeting to answer questions from shareholders.
+- 85. The Board, in particular the independent non-executive directors, shall be accessible to shareholders to facilitate constructive engagement and to understand their views on matters affecting the Company, including governance and performance against the Company's corporate strategy.
+The Board shall include in the Corporate Governance Report the nature and number/frequency of such engagements and other relevant information as required under the Listing Rules. - 86.
+For each substantially separate issue at a general meeting, a separate resolution is proposed by the chairman of that meeting.
+"Bundling" of resolutions is avoided unless the resolutions are interdependent and linked forming one significant proposal, in which case the reasons and material implications will be set out in the notice of meeting. - 87.
+The chairman of the Board, of the audit committee, nomination committee, remuneration committee or other committees (as appropriate), or in the absence of any committee chairman, their appointed delegate, shall attend the annual general meeting to answer relevant questions from shareholders.
 The chairman of any independent board committee appointed to advise on any transaction requiring independent shareholders' approval shall also attend the general meeting called for this purpose.
-The external auditors shall also attend the annual general meeting to answer questions about the conduct of the audit, the preparation and content of the auditors' report, the accounting policies and auditor independence. - 87.
-The Company has a policy on payment of dividends and discloses it in the annual report. - 88.
-An up to date consolidated version of the Company's memorandum and articles of association is available on the Company's website and the Exchange's website.

-- 89. All resolutions proposed at general meetings of the Company are voted on by poll except where the chairman of such meetings, in good faith, decides to allow a resolution which relates purely to a procedural or administrative matter to be voted on by a show of hands.
-Votes cast are properly counted under the scrutiny of the scrutineer, and recorded.
-The Company ensures that shareholders are given sufficient notice of shareholders meetings and are familiar with the detailed procedures for conducting a poll, and addresses questions from shareholders in the shareholders' meetings. - 90.
+The external auditors shall also attend the annual general meeting to answer questions about the conduct of the audit, the preparation and content of the auditors' report, the accounting policies and auditor independence. - 88.
+The Company shall disclose in the Corporate Governance Report a summary of its policy on the payment of dividends, the key factors that the Board will take into account on dividend decisions and other information relating to dividend payments required under the Listing Rules. - 89.
+An up-to-date consolidated version of the Company's articles of association is available on the Company's website and the Exchange's website. - 90.
+All resolutions proposed at general meetings of the Company shall be voted on by poll except where the chairman of such meetings, in good faith, decides to allow a resolution which relates purely to a procedural or administrative matter to be voted on by a show of hands.
+Votes cast shall be properly counted under the scrutiny of the scrutineer, and recorded.
+The Company shall ensure that shareholders are given sufficient advance notice of shareholders' meetings and provide sufficient information to enable shareholders to familiarise themselves with the detailed procedures for conducting a poll, and shall address questions from shareholders in the shareholders' meetings. - 91.
 The chairman of a general meeting ensures that an explanation is provided of the detailed procedures for conducting a poll and answers any questions from shareholders on voting by poll.